Skip to content

 MeshCoreSupported (Client mode)

-• Wearable mesh nodes - Clip to a pack or lanyard with included attachment
+• Wearable mesh nodes.
+Clip to a pack or lanyard with the included attachment.

 No display means phone-dependent operation for reading messages.
-Badge form factor is bulkier than the credit-card T1000-E.
+The badge form factor is bulkier than the credit-card T1000-E.

 Buy it: RAK Wireless Store